BroadcomMFD/debugger-for-mainframe/README.md

 **Follow these steps**

-1. Download the Server Certificate to your PC
+1. Download the Server Certificate to your local machine

 2. Import certificate with entry name HOSTNAME to the trust store, for example: